Carhartt: Operations and corporate affairs

 Carhartt is still a privately held, family-owned company, owned by the descendants of founder Hamilton Carhartt.

 Carhartt owns and operates its manufacturing base in Mexico as well as a number of unionized factories and distribution centers in the United States.
 Carhartt offers a "Union-Made in USA" line of workwear through its retailers.
 The company has four factories in the United States.
-The firm also makes an effort to use domestic suppliers: in 2015, Carhartt purchased 19.5 million pounds of cotton from Georgia, 32 million buttons made in Kentucky and 1 million drawcords from Kentucky.
+The firm also makes an effort to use domestic suppliers: in 2015, Carhartt purchased 19.5 million pounds of cotton from Georgia, as well as 32 million buttons and 1 million drawcords, both made in Kentucky.

 The manufacturing of many of Carhartt's non-core apparel items have been outsourced to countries including China and Mexico.
 Carhartt requires its international suppliers to be Worldwide Responsible Accredited Production (WRAP) certified.

 As of 2003, Carhartt operated four factories in two Mexican states employing about 2,000 workers.
-In 1997, Carhartt built a plant in Pénjamo, state of Guanajuato, Mexico, and in December 2001 they opened a second plant about 30 miles away, in the city of Irapuato.
+In 1997, Carhartt built a plant in Pénjamo, state of Guanajuato, Mexico, and in December 2001 opened a second plant about 30 miles away, in Irapuato.
 In 2003, Carhartt purchased two additional facilities from the Labor Board of the state of Durango in an auction.
 All of Carhartt's Mexican plants have WRAP certification.
-In 2003 Carhartt opened another plant in Penjamo, which used to be the old Lee building.
+In 2003 Carhartt opened another plant in Penjamo, in the former HD Lee building.

+Mexico’s facilities closed their doors in 2023.

 Carhartt EMEA (Europe, Middle East and Africa) was formed in 2006 to provide workwear to the European market (WIP).